Back to topics

 Nam quid ego Ostiense incommodum atque illam labem atque ignominiam rei publicae querar, cum, prope inspectantibus vobis, classis ea, cui consul populi Romani praepositus esset, a praedonibus capta atque oppressa est?
 A particularly scandalous blot on our reputation was the disastrous raid on Ostia, Yet even this scarcely merits a protesting word, when almost before your own eyes a naval contingent important enough for a consul of Rome to be its commander was captured by the pirates and sunk to the bottom of the sea.

-Important information is offered by two virtually identical inscriptions that were attached to the upper part of either side of the Porta Romana, the gate that was used by those who entered Ostia coming from Rome, or left Ostia to visit the Urbs.
+Important information is offered by two virtually identical inscriptions that were attached to the upper part of the two main sides of the Porta Romana, the gate that was used by those who entered Ostia coming from Rome, or left Ostia to visit the Urbs.
 The gate as we see it now was rebuilt in the late first century AD, probably during the reign of Domitian (81 - 96 AD).
 The inscriptions belong to this phase, but record the building history.

 The inscriptions were made of the famous marble from the Greek island Paros.
 The slabs measured approximately 5.60 x 1.36 m.
 All that remains are many fragments.
 Various readings have been proposed in the past (Vaglieri, Wickert).
 New fragments were found in the store rooms by Fausto Zevi, and in 1998 he could propose a new reading.
 Characteristics such as the diminishing height of the lines and the finishing of the back side enabled him to find for most fragments first a vertical place, then a horizontal place within a single line.
 The inscription is now reconstructed as follows: